raspberrypilearning/star-collector/en/step_2.md

 The star collector minigame needs a camera view that is high enough to view the layout of some of the map but not too high or it will reveal the position of the stars.

-In the Hierarchy window, click on **Player** then select **Main Camera**, and change the position in the Inspector window's 'Transform' component to:
+In the Hierarchy window, click on **Player** then select **Main Camera**, and change the Position and Rotation in the Inspector window's 'Transform' component to:

 ![The Transform component with position x = 0, y = 4, and z = -2.5.
 For rotation, x = 35.](images/camera-position.png)